Louise Bundy: Ted Bundy’s mother.

 Unfortunately, Jack made it clear that he didn’t want anything to do with his unborn son.
 At the time, it appears as though he was keen on pursuing another love interest.

-Although the family reached out to Jack, he reportedly refused to see his son or provide any financial support.
+The family reached out to Jack, but he reportedly refused to see his son or provide any financial support.

 This left Louise in an extremely awkward position, as the 1940s were anything but kind to single mothers.
-In those days, people looked down their noses at women who had premarital pregnancies.
+People in those days looked down upon women who had premarital pregnancies.

-There was such a huge social stigma attached to having an illegitimate child that many unwed mothers were convinced that they had to give their babies up for adoption.
+The social stigma attached to having an illegitimate child was so strong that many unwed mothers were convinced that they had to give their babies up for adoption.
 In their eyes, they didn’t have much of a choice.

-After carrying Ted in her womb for seven months, she traveled to the Elizabeth Lund Home for Unwed Mothers in Burlington, Vermont.
+After carrying Ted in her womb for seven months, Louise traveled to the Elizabeth Lund Home for Unwed Mothers in Burlington, Vermont.

 On November 24th, 1946, she gave birth to Theodore Robert Cowell.

 A few months later, it appears as though Ted’s grandfather, Samuel Cowell, had a change of heart about the situation.
-At that point, the family opted to take the boy out of the home and bring him back to Philadelphia.
+Consequently, the family opted to take the boy out of the home and bring him back to Philadelphia.

 To avoid the “shame” of having an illegitimate child in the household, Samuel and Eleanor decided to raise Ted as their own.